Question: "What does it mean to be a godly father?"Recommended Resource:

 6. A godly father is consistent.
 Nothing confuses children more than inconsistency, either in discipline or example.
 A father who is angry one minute and loving the next creates insecurity in his children.
 Dads need to be careful that they don’t take out their frustrations on their children and later excuse their behavior by saying, “I was just upset.”
 Godly fathers channel their anger where it needs to go, they practice forgiveness, and they never allow anger to create confusion in their children.
 If Dad says he is going to do something, he’d better do it.
 Children need to know what to expect from their fathers.

 8. A godly father does not allow himself to be controlled by outside influences.
 Addictions, such as alcohol, drugs, or pornography, often create a home environment marked by insecurity, fear, and depression.
-Fathers who rely on those things teach their children to rely on the same things; when fathers deny they have an addiction, they are seen as hypocrites.
+Fathers who display addictive behaviors often teach their children to do the same.
 Godly fathers are controlled only by the Holy Spirit (Ephesians 5:18).
 Children tend to adopt whatever gods their parents consistently worshiped; thus, alcohol and drug abuse is passed from generation to generation (see Exodus 20:4–5).
 However, children who watch their fathers run to Jesus with their problems can learn to imitate that healthy behavior.

 9. A godly father is a man under authority.
 Due to his sinful nature, a man will fight to be his own boss.
 In many cultures, it is considered admirable to “answer to no one.”
 However, Jesus demonstrated that He was a Man under the authority of His heavenly Father (John 5:19; 12:49).
 He readily gave credit to God for His successes and submitted Himself fully to the will of God (John 8:29).
 A godly father will live as a man under God’s authority and that of God-given earthly institutions, such as employment, church, and government (1 Peter 2:18; Romans 13:1–2; Hebrews 13:17).